notFazal/Grow-Garden/fgp3.md

 Team Members not Pulling Their Weight - All memebers wili go to the TA to resolve the conflict.

+# Project Brainstorming
 # Fernando's Brainstorming
 Track 1:
 Book Reading tracker.
+FA:Yes
-Touch grass (in order to access a social media app take a picture of you touching grass) Track 2:
+Touch grass (in order to access a social media app take a picture of you touching grass) FA:No Track 2:
 Study group (app that lets you create study groups for each class and meet up).
-Friends finder app depending on interests
+FA:Yes Friends finder app depending on interests FA:Yes
 Track 3:
 Art Connections (app that people can upload their art to and write about it, others can view and respond).
-History (app that contains history on different religions)
+FA:No History (app that contains history on different religions) FA:No

+# Fazal's Brainstorming
+Track 1:
+Nature Timer Lock (Spend time outside using gps to unlock phone) Focus Garden (Garden game that grows plant when not on phone); Track 2:
+Rec center Crowd meter (Tracks crowd at gym)
+Campus Rewards (App that gives rewards on campus for less screen time) Track 3:
+Duolingo app for endangered languages
+AI Subtitle for in real time